hantsy/spring-reactive-sample/README.md

 	<artifactId>spring-boot-starter-webflux</artifactId>
 </dependency>
 ```

-And the ``
+And the `spring-boot-maven-plugin` is added in the initial pom.xml.

-In a Spring Boot application, `spring-boot-starter-webflux` will handle the `spring-webflux` related dependencies  and enable webflux automatically.
+Spring Boot starter `spring-boot-starter-webflux` will handle the `spring-webflux` related dependencies  and enable webflux support automatically.

-Reuse the former codes,
+Compare the former vanilla version,

-1. No need `WebConfig`, Spring Boot configures it for you.
+1. No need explicit `WebConfig`, Spring Boot configures it automatically.
 2. The former bootstraping class or `ApplicationInitializer` is no use now, the Spring Boot's `@SpringBootApplication` annotated class hands over the application bootstrap.

 ```java